 It was the happiest day of our lives.
 We started making plans to welcome the new addition to the house.
 Indeed, life was good.
 Our business was booming and we would soon be parents.

-They wouldn’t have been able to help us, even if I had gotten through to them, because the gunshots I was hearing could only come from sophisticated guns.
+They wouldn’t have been able to help us, even if I had gotten through to them, because the gunshots I heard could only come from sophisticated guns.

 Mark: That’s terrible.
 I don’t want to imagine what I would do in such circumstances.